LAMPSPUC/StateSpaceModels.jl/docs/src/examples.md

 using Dates
 ```

+First, we load the data:

 ```@example nile
 using CSV, DataFrames
 nile = CSV.read(StateSpaceModels.NILE, DataFrame)
 plt = plot(nile.year, nile.flow, label = "Nile river annual flow")
 ```

-We can fit a [`LocalLevel`](@ref) model
+Next, we fit a [`LocalLevel`](@ref) model:

 ```@example nile
 model = LocalLevel(nile.flow)
 fit!(model)
 ```

-Analyse the filtered estimates for the level of the annual flow volume from the Kalman filter algorithm.
+We can analyze the filtered estimates for the level of the annual flow:

 ```@example nile
 filter_output = kalman_filter(model)
 plot!(plt, nile.year, get_filtered_state(filter_output), label = "Filtered level")
 ```

-And analyse the smoothed estimates for the level of the annual flow volume from the Kalman smoother algorithm.
+We can do the same for the smoothed estimates for the level of the annual flow:

 ```@example nile
 smoother_output = kalman_smoother(model)
 plot!(plt, nile.year, get_smoothed_state(smoother_output), label = "Smoothed level")
 ```

-StateSpaceModels.jl has a flexible forecasting schema that easily allows users to
+StateSpaceModels.jl can also be used to obtain forecasts.
-get forecasts and confidence intervals.
-Here we forecast 10 steps ahead.
+Here we forecast 10 steps ahead:

 ```@example nile
 steps_ahead = 10